danjohnson3141/code-challenge2/README.md

 # CSV File Upload and Parse

-Thanks to <a href="http://railscasts.com/episodes/396-importing-csv-and-excel">RailsCasts Example Application</a>
+Thanks to this <a href="http://railscasts.com/episodes/396-importing-csv-and-excel">RailsCasts</a> for giving me a pretty good starting point.

 Run these commands to try it out.